pytroll/pyresample/docs/source/geo_def.rst

 Geometry definitions
 ====================
-The module :mod:`pyresample.geometry <geometry>` contains classes for describing different kinds of types of remote sensing data geometries.
+The module :any:`pyresample.geometry <geometry>` contains classes for describing different kinds of types of remote sensing data geometries.
 The use of the different classes is described below.

 Remarks